The Tragedy of Easter

 “Jesus said to her, ‘I am the resurrection and the life.
 The one who believes in me will live, even though they die.'”
 John 11:25

-All of these thoughts and ramblings have lead me to one question in particular.
-It’s one thing to mourn the deaths of those we love, we have witnessed, or of heroes, but how often are we thinking about the deaths of those who have never found Jesus?
-There are people who have never heard about Jesus and those who have turned their back away from Him, and one day they will face death (as we all will).
+All of these thoughts and ramblings lead me to one question in particular.
+It's one thing to mourn the deaths of those we love, we have witnessed, or of heroes, but how often are we thinking about the deaths of those who have never found Jesus?
+Click To Tweet There are people who have never heard about Jesus and those who have turned their back to Him, and one day they will face death (as we all will).
 Perhaps this is the saddest of all tragedies.
+The deaths were grief should hit the hardest.

 This weekend as we remember why we celebrate the Easter season, also remember the lost.
 Jesus’ sacrificial death for our sins and His resurrection is the very reason why Easter is more about them than it is about perfect Easter services and egg hunts.
 If you are a Believer, you are called to be a witness to the lost and the storyteller of the grandest story in history.
 If you are lost, know that you are so unconditionally loved that Jesus died for you.
 And that this week you have been on my mind, heart, and in my prayers.